kimiashz/kimia/README.md

 ## Project setup

-you can tetuo this project witdh run this command :
+you can run this project witdh run this command :
 ```
 npm install
 ```